bozsahin/ccglab/README.md

 </ol>

-Depending on your package manager, which is assumed to be either <code>dnf, yum, apt-get, pacman, brew</code> (in this pecking order if all are present in your system), it will fetch (if not already present in your system) <code>sbcl</code> and <code>rlwrap</code>.
+Depending on your package manager, which is assumed to be either <code>dnf, yum, apt-get, pacman, brew</code> (in this pecking order if all are present in your system), it will fetch  <code>sbcl</code> and <code>rlwrap</code>  (if not already present in your system).
 All linuxsphere (rolling and nonrolling distros, MACOS, Windows's WSL linux distros) have standard packages for these tools.

 You can then run the <code>ccglab</code> script from anywhere after install.